 AI’s boom-and-bust cycles across its 70-year history show that predicting the moment machines will achieve human-level intelligence is not an easy thing to do.
 Be that as it may, techno-futurists are not afraid to claim it will happen soon.
 Ray Kurzweil, who has a track record of accurate predictions, is convinced that by 2029 Artificial Intelligence will pass a valid Turing test.
 The same Kurzweil believes that we will achieve Singularity by 2045.

-In this new episode of our Artificial Intelligence from Hype to Reality video series, Professor Dan Cautis from Georgetown University and QUALITANCE CEO Mike Parsons will zoom in on the arguments behind the theory of Singularity, what fuels Transhumanism and its radical claims – including the probability of uploading our mind into silicon, in case Singularity is not possible.
+In this new episode of our Artificial Intelligence from Hype to Reality video series, Professor Dan Cautis from Georgetown University and QUALITANCE Chief Innovation Officer Mike Parsons will zoom in on the arguments behind the theory of Singularity, what fuels Transhumanism and its radical claims – including the probability of uploading our mind into silicon, in case Singularity is not possible.

 [Episode 2] On Transhumanism & Singularity